kaltura/kaltura-chunked-upload-test/README.md

-# Kaltura chunked upload test
+# Kaltura parallel chunked upload test
 Simple Java code that splits a big video file into smaller chunks and uploads it to the Kaltura server using the uploadToken API.
 The code creates 5 threads to benefit from concurrent uploading of chunks.
 To change the number of concurrent threads, set threadCount to the desired number.